philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

  - The data rate sent in all frames stays below the one permitted by the congestion window.
  - The priority of unreliable streams is high enough to transmit data, even if there are retransmissions outstanding on other streams.

+To enable writing portable applications, guidelines how prioritization should be handled in a QUIC implementation and how it is exposed to the application are required.

 Security Considerations {#sec}